betterscientificsoftware/bssw.io/Articles/Blog/InclusiveLanguageCodeUpdateExample.md

    Was it all sort of manual or maybe `grep` and `sed` scripts?*

    > We used `sed` scripts to help update the code and the manual.
-   > We didn't’t use any compiler tools other than attempting a compile, failing, and fixing it (for the times when the scripts were incorrect).
+   > We didn't use any compiler tools other than attempting a compile, failing, and fixing it (for the times when the scripts were incorrect).
    > An extensive pull request was used to identify additional (mostly comment and variable naming) changes.
    > A number of other developers on the team were very thorough in looking through this